Vernoxvernax/PyAnimeList-Shuffle/README.md

 This projects heavily relies on [Jikan](https://jikan.moe/) (v4), an unofficial MyAnimeList API.

 ## Jikan v4 disclaimer:
-Since v4 features new versions of the json files this projects uses, you'll have to remove your old cache.
+* Since v4 features new versions of the json files this projects uses, you'll have to remove your old cache.
+* Manga-lists currently don't contain explicit genres.
+Will update if fixed.

 ## Telegram Bot:
 #### https://t.me/pyanimelist_bot